-3.2 Interpretation of the spacetime coordinates
+4.2 Interpretation of the spacetime coordinates

-This is the delicate part that Einstein complained about, as mentioned at the beginning of section 3.
+This is the delicate part that Einstein complained about, as mentioned before.
 Fortunately, by now, this is well understood.
 We do not have to figure it out ourselves like he had to.

 Without a correct interpretation of the spacetime coordinates with respect to noninertial frames, we will not be able to analyze and understand the Sagnac effect from the relativistic perspective of observers moving with the platform.